MicrosoftDocs/fabric-docs/docs/data-science/read-write-power-bi.md

 ## Download and import the data used in this article

 In this article, we use the _Customer Profitability Sample.pbix_ PowerBI dataset.
-The _Customer Profitability Sample_ dataset references a company manufacturing marketing materials and contains data about products, customers, and corresponding revenue for various business units.
+This dataset references a company manufacturing marketing materials and contains data about products, customers, and corresponding revenue for various business units.

-1. Download the _Customer Profitability Sample.pbix_ PowerBI dataset from [TODO: insert link] and save it locally as _Customer Profitability Sample PBIX.pbix_.
+1. Download the _Customer Profitability Sample.pbix_ PowerBI dataset from [TODO: insert link] and save it locally.
 1. Open your workspace in Fabric Data Science.
 1. Select **Upload > Browse** and select the file you just downloaded.

 :::image type="content" source="media/read-write-power-bi/upload-power-bi-data-to workspace.png" alt-text="Screenshot showing the interface for uploading a dataset into the workspace." lightbox="media/read-write-power-bi/upload-power-bi-data-to workspace.png":::

-Once the upload is done, your workspace will have three new artifacts: a Power BI report, a dashboard, and a dataset named _Customer Profitability Sample PBIX_.
+Once the upload is done, your workspace will have three new artifacts: a Power BI report, a dashboard, and a dataset named _Customer Profitability Sample_.
 You'll use this dataset for the steps in this article.

 :::image type="content" source="media/read-write-power-bi/uploaded-artifacts-in-workspace.png" alt-text="Screenshot showing the items from the Power BI file uploaded into the workspace." lightbox="media/read-write-power-bi/uploaded-artifacts-in-workspace.png":::